IsaacWatt-zz/Orb-Game/README.md

 ### How to run Orb Game
 To run the orb game, download the [Gideros Package](https://github.com/gideros/gideros/releases) (you will need Gideros Studio and the Gideros Player).
 Then run the `Box2DEx1.gproj` executable.
 From here you can open the Gideros Player, and hit run.
 Orb Game was intended to be played in landscape mode, so for the best experience set the gideros player's orientation to "Landscape Left".
+Orb Game has been tested up to Version `2018.6.2`.